John Kelly rated Far from the Light of Heaven: 4 stars

 But a demon is terrorizing …

-Before there was Kate Beaton, New York Times bestselling cartoonist of Hark!
-A Vagrant, there was Katie Beaton of the …
+Before there was Kate Beaton, New York Times bestselling cartoonist of Hark A Vagrant fame, there was Katie Beaton of …

 It's been centuries since the robots of Panga gained self-awareness and laid down their tools; centuries since they wandered, en …